Best-Rated New Cars

 Editor’s Notes

 Toyota has long been a favourite on Kiwi roads, thanks to established models such as the Corolla and Camry.
-Last year, its RAV4 model was No.2 on the list of top-selling cars, while the dependable Corolla placed at No.9.
+Last year the car brand dominated the Top 10 list of best-selling cars: its RAV4 model was the No.1 selling car, while its Corolla and Yaris Cross models sat at No. 8 and No. 9, respectively.

-More recently, Toyota has become best known for its dependable SUV and 4WD models.
-These include the mid-range Yaris Cross, C-HR, Corolla Cross and RAV4 models, as well as the high-end Land Cruiser, Highlander and Prado.
+Toyota is best known for its dependable SUVs and 4WDs.
+These include the mid-range Yaris Cross, C-HR, Corolla Cross and RAV4 models, as well as the high-end Highlander and Land Cruiser.

 Ratings Results